 d) Bring in new folk.
 There's no chance you'll all agree on everything.
 That's totally fine, what's important is to learn to 'disagree well'.
 More brains are critical in terms of good planning, as well as diversity of opinion. genuine consensus is built from diverse opinion.
 So use the times you consult the community on the direction of your project to try to recruit more people into an operations team.

-3. Network Building
+3. Building Partnerships

 This, in our opinion, is by far the most critical aspect of building a community-led climate action plan.
 It might sound silly given this article is about community climate hubs, but this is even more important than securing a building.

 There are tons of things you can do without a building.
 But without an expansive network focused on change you’re going to find yourself beyond capacity very quickly.
 It took us well over a year to even begin negotiating a lease.
 We spent that time network building, strengthening our governance, organising a Great Big Green Week climate festival, and getting as prepared as we could to hit the ground running.

 Effective network building requires a lot of work, which is constantly ongoing.
 It’s sensible to set up a team around networking, so that contact with different parts of your network is well distributed.
 Speaking from experience, we didn’t do this, because one of our team already had many contacts with people, and it’s been a challenge to work backwards in trying to distribute the contact list.
 One thing that can help is a Networking Diary which the team can access.
 Keep it updated with the main networking conversations the team have on a daily basis.
 It’s a bit of a pain, but you’ll likely be writing notes during conversation anyway, so just write them straight into the networking diary.

 Reach Out Nationally